Mte90/My-Scripts/README.md

 #Why
-This folders contain the bash/py script that I've done (or found) to improve my UX in my debian sid box.
+This folders contain the bash/python scripts that I've done (or found) to improve my UX in my debian sid box.

 #Others Resources